rsdoiel/antennaApp/Build_a_Blog_with_Antenna_App.md

 The Markdown forms the definition of the "index.md" collection.
 The blog will be managed in the "index.db" SQLite3 database.
-It can be configured by modifying the "page.yaml" file generated when this collection is added to the Antenna configuraiton using the "add" action.
+It can be configured by modifying the "page.yaml" file generated when this collection is added to the Antenna configuration using the "add" action.
 ~~~

 That's all that is needed, save this Markdown document as "index.md".
 Now let's add this to our Antenna collection.
 We only need to do this once.